-2 COMMUNITY STRATEGY AND PORTFOLIO PLANS (RELEVANCE TO):

-2.1 The proposal will help to promote an increase in the number of journeys made on foot which supports the delivery of objectives in the Community Strategy in relation to Active Communities (ensure our communities are healthy and safe) and High Quality Environment (work towards a lower carbon District, ensure that the quality of the place we enjoy is maintained and enhanced).

-3 RESOURCE IMPLICATIONS:

-- 4 Implementation of the Strategy would require support from other bodies such Hampshire County Council, as the local highway and transport authority. - 4.1 The further development and implementation of the Strategy will need to be met from within existing staff and other budgets unless additional resources are identified by the City Council.

-5 RISK MANAGEMENT ISSUES
+- 2 COMMUNITY STRATEGY AND PORTFOLIO PLANS (RELEVANCE TO): - 2.1 The proposal will help to deliver objectives in relation to safer and more inclusive communities a high quality environment and healthy communities. - 3 RESOURCE IMPLICATIONS: - 3.1 None specifically proposed for the Town Forum but implementation of the Strategy would require support from other bodies such Hampshire County Council, as the highway and transport authority, and City Council. - 4 RISK MANAGEMENT ISSUES - 4.1 None

-None.